Age 1 to less than 2 years old

 How KALYDECO was given

-Children who weighed 31 pounds (14 kg) or more received 75 mg of KALYDECO oral granules every 12 hours.
+Children who weighed 14kg (~31 lb) or more received 75 mg of KALYDECO oral granules every 12 hours.

-In the clinical study, instruction was provided to give the dose of KALYDECO oral granules mixed into 1 teaspoon of an age-appropriate soft food or liquid, either orally with a syringe or with a spoon, every 12 hours along with a fat-containing food.
+All children took KALYDECO oral granules mixed into 1 teaspoon of an age-appropriate soft food or liquid every 12 hours with fat-containing food.
+All children continued to take their other CF treatments.

 Other study results